pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-sharinglink-add.md

 `-i, --fileId [fileId]`
 : The UniqueId (GUID) of the file.
 Specify either `fileUrl` or `fileId` but not both.

+`--type <type>`
+: The type of sharing link to create.
+Either `view`, `edit`, or `embed`.

+`--expirationDateTime [expirationDateTime]`
+: The date and time to set the expiration.
+This should be defined as a valid ISO 8601 string

+`--scope [scope]`
+: The scope of link to create.
+Either `anonymous` or `organization`.
+If not specified, the default of the organization will be used

 --8<-- "docs/cmd/_global.md"

 ## Examples